jfmario/mario-kart-8-deluxe-builds/README.md

 ## Getting Started #

-If you clone this repository, you can use the CSVs for reference or add your own Jupyter notebooks for do additional analysis.
+If you clone this repository, you can use the CSVs for reference or add your own Jupyter notebooks for doing additional analysis.

 ### Prerequisites #